dscc-admin-ch/lomas/docs/server/administration/datasets.md

 # Adding and referencing new dataset

-This page should help the administrator to add a new dataset on the Lomas platform.
+This page should help the administrator to add a new dataset onto the Lomas platform.

 ## Dataset
-For this tuto, we'll take as example a fake dataset called fake.csv that the administrator wants to add on the platform.
+For this tutorial, we'll take as example a fake dataset called fake.csv that the administrator wants to add on the platform.
 Three choices are possible :

 1. Local dataset
 For testing purpose, one can choose to add its dataset directly in the folder `server/data`.